dell/karavi-metrics-powerflex/docs/GETTING_STARTED_GUIDE.md

 ### OpenTelemetry Collector

 [OpenTelemetry](https://blog.newrelic.com/product-news/what-is-opentelemetry/) standardizes how telemetry data can be collected and transferred to various open source observability tools.
 Karavi PowerFlex Metrics captures telemetry data and pushes it to the Open Telemetry Collector so it can be processed, and exported in an open-source telemetry data format of your choice.
 Simply point the observability tool of your choice, such as Prometheus, to scrape data from the Open Telemetry collector exporter endpoint.
+The OpenTelemetry service should be running on the same Kubernetes cluster as the karavi-powerflex-metrics service.

 | Supported Version | Image                              | Helm Chart |
 | ----------------- | ---------------------------------- | ---------- |